Do what you love, and you will never have to work a day in your life, they say.

 Allow me to say this, with no small amount of guilt: it took me a long time to realize that as much as I love doing good work for nonprofits, expecting me to sacrifice my time when I don’t have any for myself partly forced me to stop providing (or at least significantly reduce) free labor.

-Why is free labor so common in the nonprofit sector?
+Why is free labour so common in the nonprofit sector?

-A feminist economist, on the other hand, might argue that the nonprofit sector, which mostly comprised of women, is already used to providing free labor in another way – unpaid care work.
-To the unfamiliar, unpaid care work refers to the unbalanced distribution of house work, including providing care for children and the elderly.
+A feminist economist, on the other hand, might argue that the nonprofit sector, which mostly comprised of women, is already used to providing free labour in another way – unpaid care work.
+To the unfamiliar, unpaid care work refers to the unbalanced distribution of housework, including providing care for children and the elderly.

 In this argument, women are simply redistributing their internalized sense of obligation, instead of using that time to increase their economic potential.

-Can we reduce the expectation of free labor in the nonprofit sector?
+Can we reduce the expectation of free labour in the nonprofit sector?

-The expectation of free labor in the nonprofit sector runs deep, and early, too.
-Many of us started as (unpaid) interns.
-Many of us recruit volunteers, or were volunteers ourselves.
-Many of us are willing to work long hours and weekends, for the better good.
+The expectation of free labour in the nonprofit sector runs deep, and early, too.
+Most of us start as interns with minimum to no salary.
+We are also willing to work long hours and weekends, for the better good.

 Just to be clear – getting help from good-willed individuals is a good thing.
 There is strength in those numbers.
 It affirms that yes, the world is still worth saving.